 Hence, to make a PDF searchable, you need to make the PDF image text to be recognized, this is just OCR works for.

 You can try Cisdem PDF Converter OCR, a professional PDF OCR Converter enabling users to convert native and scanned PDFs, even images into searchable PDF, to Word, Excel, PPT, Keynote, HTML, Keynote and so on.
 It supports batch making searchable PDFs from scanned files, keeping original file quality as well.
-There won't be any worry about formatting issue and image resolution occurring in the conversion.
-This powerful OCR PDF Converter can understand more than 200 languages accurately.
+There won’t be any worry about formatting issue and image resolution occurring in the conversion.
+This powerful OCR PDF Converter can understand multiple languages accurately.

 Also, you can check the YouTube video tutorial to make your PDF searchable on Mac.